Monday, June 20th:

-I was not able to go into the Piazza because everything was roped off for a special concert with Roberto Benigni.
+I was allowed to enter the Piazza because everything was roped off for a special concert with Roberto Benigni.
 As I walked around the Piazza, I noticed some sort of commotion.
 The man on the right in white was very upset about something.
-I might have figured it out at the time but can’t remember now.
-I do remember being fascinated by the expressions and the hands flying.
+I can’t remember now just why he was upset.
+I do remember being fascinated by the crowd’s expressions on their faces and the hands flying.
 He kept everyone entertained for quite a while.

 Next up – Tuesday in Bologna